SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/LineEdit.md

 **Basic Steps**

 1. Select two or more line objects to be connected in an editable layer.
-2. Click on "Object Operation" > "Line Operation" >"End to End" or "Connect Adjacent Points"
+2. Click on "Object Operation" > "Object Editing" gallery > "Edit Node" group > "Joint End to End" or "Adjacent Point Connection Line".
 3. Set an attribute reserved mode for result object in the pop-up dialog box, for details, please reference union in [Region Operation](PolygonEdit.html)